-The most exciting development is the College of Family Physicians of Canada announcing they are elevating the training programs for ESS and OSS to Category 1 status.
-The graduates of the 12 month programs at the University of Saskatchewan and University of Alberta will receive a CAC (ESS) for their surgical skill set.
+The most exciting development is the College of Family Physicians of Canada is the elevation of the ESS and OSS training programs to Category 1 status.
+The graduates of the 12 month program at the University of Saskatchewan will receive a CAC (ESS) for their surgical skill set.
 The graduates of the other programs will receive a CAC (OSS) for their skill set focused on cesarean sections and related obstetrical skills.
-It is important to remember that a CAC is different from a Special Designation (SD), such as the CCFP(EM) designation.
-There are currently no plans to introduce a SD for ESS/OSS.
+For a description of the ESS and OSS competencies and procedures, go to the link above.

 ESS/OSS physicians have a skill set that crosses numerous disciplines and typically work as generalists in rural communities.
 Historically privileging authorities have struggled with assessing the quality of the training and range of skills of ESS/OSS physicians.
 Physician skill sets are also dependent on the team supporting the individual practitioner, practitioner and local experience and local resources.
 Elevating the ESS training – including the Operative delivery Skill Set – to Category 1 status with CACs holds great promise for privileging.
 The adoption of national training standards simplifies the privileging process for ESS physicians working in rural hospitals.
 This process is outlined in “Certificate of Added Competency for Enhanced Surgical Skills – It’s About Our Privileges”.